Share a canvas app with your organization

 Set-AzureADGroup -ObjectId <ObjectID> -SecurityEnabled $True

 You must be the owner of the Microsoft 365 group to enable security.
 Setting the SecurityEnabled property to True doesn't affect how Power Apps and Microsoft 365 features work.
-This command is required because the SecurityEnabled property is set to False by default when Microsoft 365 groups are created outside of Azure AD.
+This command is required because the SecurityEnabled property is set to False by default when Microsoft 365 groups are created outside of Microsoft Entra ID.

 Manage table permissions for Dataverse